Employment Relations and Safety

 Gold Coast City Council

-Acted in a coronial inquiry regarding a fatality which included assisting with preparing witness evidence.
+Acting in a coronial inquiry regarding a fatality which included assisting with preparing witness evidence.

-Advised CPB on its industrial relations strategy and framework for the Cross River Rail Project.
+Advising CPB on its industrial relations strategy and framework for the Cross River Rail Project.
 This included advising CPB in relation to its union and workforce engagement strategy and on the drafting of the enterprise agreements applicable to the project.
 It also involved planning for potential challenges to approval of the agreements by FWC.

 Council of the NSW Bar Association

-Successful disciplinary proceedings against a practitioner resulting in a finding of unsatisfactory professional conduct in connection with conduct amounting to sexual harassment.
+Assisting in successful disciplinary proceedings against a practitioner resulting in a finding of unsatisfactory professional conduct in connection with conduct amounting to sexual harassment.